CISecurity/CSAT-Docs/docs/source/csat_pro_user_guide.md

 -	a CSV file that was previously exported from CSAT Pro
 -	an XLSX file that was previously exported from CIS-Hosted CSAT (using the “Control Summary Report” option in the “Reports section of the menu on the left side of the page)

+Note: currently only CIS Controls v7.1 spreadsheets can be imported.
 The Import Assessment page lets the user enter the same information as described above for a new blank assessment, but requires two additional fields:

 -	Source – Select either “CSAT Pro CSV” or “Hosted CSAT XLS” from the drop down depending on the origin of the spreadsheet to be imported
 -	Assessment to Import – Use the “Choose File” button to browse to a spreadsheet file.
 The selected spreadsheet file must be of the format of those exported from the selected Source.